it-at-m/stadtbezirksbudget/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-To learn more about how you can contribute, please read our [contribution documentation][contribute-documentation] and also check out our [Architecture Decision Records][architecture-decision-records] and [conventions][conventions].
+To learn more about how you can contribute, please read our [contribution documentation][contribute-documentation] and also check out our [architecture decision records][architecture-decision-records] and [conventions][conventions].

 ## License